ymyke/cardio/README.md

 # Next up

-- Cursor in line 4 is lost during card placement

 - Use redraw_view more extensively/elsewhere.

 - MVC: Could I have the basic FightVnC, which takes a Controller object, that does the